Ester R.A. Leutenberg and Dr. John J. Liptak, EdD, with Niki Tilicki, MA EdBe the first one to write a review

 Chapter 4: Do You Accept Others Without Judging?

 Mindfulness is not about solving problems and searching for solutions.
 Instead, it is more about observing your present-moment experiences with curiosity, openness, acceptance, and love.
 This chapter will stress that in a state of true mindfulness, participants will choose to refrain from judging their daily hassle experiences, no matter how painful they may be.
 Participants will then practice describing their internal and external experiences with non-judgmental language.

 Chapter 5: Do You Have a Toolbox of Mindfulness Techniques?

-*Free PDF Download: When you purchase your copy of Mindfulness Skills Workbook: Remedies for Worry, Anxiety & Stress you’ll receive a free PDF download of the assessment tools and all of the reproducible activities in this workbook, making it easy for you to make copies.
+*Free PDF Download: When you purchase your copy of Mindfulness Skills Workbook: Remedies for Worry, Anxiety & Stress you'll receive a free PDF download of the assessment tools and the reproducible activities in this workbook, making it easy for you to make copies.

 Mindfulness Skills Workbook eBook (PDF)

 This workbook is also available as an eBook (PDF format).
 Save the eBook on your computer and print off the worksheets and handouts as you need them.